BrianStritch/BrianStritch-P2-Quiz-Smarty-Pants/README.md

 ### __Other technologies__

   1. Balsamiq Wireframes
-    * To create the personas, journey maps, storyboard wireframes and mock ups.
+    * To create the wireframes and mock ups.
   2. Gitpod
     * Platform used to develop and test site.
   3. Github
     * Platform used to host repository and deployed site.
   4. Google Fonts
-    * Used for typography
+    * Used for text choice for the game.
   5. Font Awesome
-    * Used for Icons
+    * Used for social media Icons in the footer
   6. Microsoft Powerpoint
-    * Used to design a visual verion of the game in order to quicky establish the layout and styling of the game.
+    * Used to design a visual version of the game in order to quicky establish the layout and styling of the game.

 ### __Existing Features__